canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

   addresses would either come out of this space or be on another network block entirely.

-- A DHCP space, which MAAS manages so that it can temporarily address servers when enlisting and commissioning them.
+- A dynamic (DHCP) space, which MAAS manages so that it can temporarily address servers when enlisting and commissioning them.
 Depending on your needs, your BMCs and even deployed nodes may be assigned via DHCP, too.

 - An automatic space, which is a range of addresses that MAAS assigns to nodes.
 MAAS configures these nodes to use static addresses, not DHCP; but although the static addresses will survive reboots, they are likely to change between deployments.

-In the MAAS subnet configuration page, the reserved and DHCP spaces are explicitly defined.
+In the MAAS subnet configuration page, the reserved and dynamic spaces are explicitly defined.
 Any address that does not fall into either of those spaces is part of the automatic space.